trinodb/trino/presto-docs/src/main/sphinx/connector/kinesis.rst

 Field           Required  Type         Description
 ==============  ========  ===========  ==============================================================================================
 ``dataFormat``  required  string       Selects the decoder for this group of fields.
 ``fields``      required  JSON array   A list of field definitions.
-Each field definition creates a new column in the Presto table.
+Each field definition creates a new column in the Trino table.
 ==============  ========  ===========  ==============================================================================================

 Each field definition is a JSON object.
 At a minimum, a name, type, and mapping must be provided.